Nothing speaks to a customer’s direct needs like a well-written proposal.

 09. Agreement & CTA

-Depending on your business proposal, you may include an agreement, a call to action, and terms and conditions at the end of your document.
+Depending on your proposal, you may include an agreement, a call to action, and terms and conditions at the end of your document.

 Your signature below indicates acceptance of this social media marketing proposal and entrance into a contractual agreement with Jump Social Media Marketing beginning on the signature date below: